tlotze/ophelia/doc/README.txt

              template: unicode, the decoded source of the current template

+* tales_names: basis for the namespace available to TALES expressions in
+               templates:

+               context: see above

+               macros: see above

 After running all scripts, the ophelia namespace will also hold the inner slot as it is built while interpreting the template stack.
 It will be a unicode string under the name "innerslot".
 This is so it may be accessed at